Medical Evidence & Social Security Disability

 Social Security will sometimes schedule an appointment for you to be evaluated by a physician contracted by the Social Security Administration, regarding your specific impairments.

 It is always a good idea to attend these evaluations, because it not only demonstrates your willingness to comply with an official evaluation of your disease, but these evaluations can carry a lot of weight with an administrative law judge.

-If you are in the process of applying for Social Security Disability benefits, or think you might qualify, you should consider talking with an attorney with years of experience in Social Security Disability claims.
+If you are in the process of applying for Social Security Disability benefits, or think you might qualify, consider talking with an attorney who has years of experience in Social Security claims.